"'Shop smart": Woolworths R500 grocery haul sparks intense online discussion

 User @Nazzy

-"Woollies ain’t that bad anymore.
-Pick ‘n Pay is a proper wizard.
+"Woolies ain’t that bad anymore.
+Pick ‘n Pay is a proper wizard."

 Watch the TikTok video below: